cdsap/Talaiot/README.md

 [ ![Download](https://api.bintray.com/packages/cdsap/maven/talaiot/images/download.svg?version=0.1.9) ](https://bintray.com/cdsap/maven/talaiot/0.1.9/link)

-Talaiot is a simple and extensible plugin to track timing/metrics in your Gradle tasks.
+Talaiot is a simple and extensible plugin to track lenght and add metrics in your Gradle tasks.

 _"... while some certainly had a defensive purpose, the use of others is not clearly understood.
 Some believe them to have served the purpose of lookout or signalling towers..."_